Welcome to the Wellesley College Department of Economics.

 Economics can give you invaluable insight into how the contemporary world works, excellent training and practice in qualitative and quantitative reasoning, and an understanding of the complex political economic issues that face the United States and the world today.

 After graduation, what you "do with economics" depends on you.
 Many economics majors go on to graduate school and accept positions in economics, law, or business; others become journalists, artists, social activists, and more.
 If you do not enjoy the study of economics, you should not feel compelled to continue beyond the introductory level even if you are interested in business; it is simply not true that an economics major or minor is needed for admission to a management trainee position or to graduate schools of business.

-The 2016 Goldman Lecture will be held on Thursday, October 20 at 4:15 in Tishman Commons.
+The 2017 Goldman Lecture was held on Monday, October 23 at 4:15 in Tishman Commons.
 The speaker was Mary Daly, President of the Federal Reserve Bank of San Fransciso.

 The 2019 Calderwood Lecture in Economics will be held on Tuesday, April 2 at 4:15 pm in the Knapp Pendleton East Atrium.
 The speaker will be Professor Nina Pavcnik from Darmouth College and she will be presenting "Poor Workers in a Globalizing World: Evidence from an Emerging Economy."